green-coding-solutions/website/content/jobs.md

 ---
 # (Green) Software Developer

-Green Coding Berlin is developing a toolchain to identify and certify "green" software.
+At Green Coding Berlin we create a green software community and ecosystem in Berlin.
+Our flagship work is an <a href="https://github.com/green-coding-berlin/green-metrics-tool">open-source green software certifcation toolchain</a> that let's you quantify the energy consumption of arbitrary software in typical real world usage scenarios.

 The goal is to create an industry standard that can certify software in it's impact on the environment and to reduce resource usage, bloated software and unneeded computations.

-The current scope of the tool is only a prototype (https://github.com/green-coding-berlin/green-metrics-tool) and we thrive to develop it to an industry standard tool.
+The current stage of the tool is a working prototype (https://github.com/green-coding-berlin/green-metrics-tool) and we thrive to develop it to an industry standard tool.

 &nbsp;